*Here is your grading rubric for this assignment: story evaluation rubric

 Part I – Reflections and Interpretations:

 - Describe the story – summary (synopsis).
 Don’t tell everything.
 Offer the highlights and overview only.
 Brevity is key here; capture the synopsis of the film, not each scene.
-Try to keep this to a paragraph.
+Try to keep this to a paragraph or two.
 That may be tougher than you think.

 - Don’t forget to mention the inciting incident somewhere in your summary.